hector-crean/Cell_Sorting/README.md

 ...

-so plot first frame as
+We can plot first frame as
 p "com_out" index 0 u 2:3 w p pt 7
 the second as
 p "com_out" index 1 u 2:3 w p pt 7